-This topic contains 4 replies, has 3 voices, and was last updated by Iliana Aljure 4 months, 3 weeks ago.
+- This topic has 4 replies, 3 voices, and was last updated 3 years, 3 months ago by Iliana Aljure.

 The Dana Alliance for Brain Initiatives (www.dana.org), partnering with AARP and MetLife Foundation, is giving for free a simple to read booklet called “Staying Sharp: Ask the Experts – Successful Aging and the Brain”, which I find a MUST READ for all people who are concerned on how to age wisely and sharply, understanding there are natural and normal things happening to the brain as well as the rest of the body, as we age.
 Instead of worrying about forgetting things, especially those that fall into the category of “declarative type of memory”, the booklet gives information on how to recognize symptoms and move into strategies such as relaxing, slowing down to pay attention and stay focused, repeating, writing, visualizing, making associations, staying organized, planning and prioritizing.
 In their last page, there is a checklist for a brain-healthy lifestyle, addressing the do’s and the don’ts, which I found a breath of fresh air and optimism for the future.